tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 is the same as in IPsec AH/ESP, by maintaining a bitmap window of received records.
 Records that are too old to fit in the window and records that have previously been received are silently discarded.
-The replay detection feature is optional, since packet duplication is not always malicious, but can also occur due to routing errors.
+The replay detection feature is optional, since datagram duplication is not always malicious, but can also occur due to routing errors.
-Applications may conceivably detect duplicate packets and accordingly modify their data transmission strategy.
+Applications may conceivably detect duplicate datagrams and accordingly modify their data transmission strategy.